USYD-Center-of-Telecom-and-IoT/Git-Ignore/README.md

 # Guide

 ## `.gitignore`
-`.gitignore` should be implemented in every projects
+`.gitignore` should be implemented in every projects.
+The ignored files include
 * `OS Temporary files`
 * `Development & Distribution Folders`
 * `Vscode`